DineshKNarayanankutty/MLOps-End-To-End-Pipeline/README.md

 ## 👤 Author

-This project was built to demonstrate **practical MLOps system design**, focusing on clarity, correctness, and real-world deployment patterns.
+This project was built to demonstrate **practical MLOps system design**, focusing on clarity, reproducibility, and real-world deployment patterns.

 ---

-⭐ **Key takeaway:** this repository shows how a simple ML model can be transformed into a reliable, observable production service.
+⭐ **Key takeaway:**
+This repository shows how a simple ML model can be transformed into a **fully reproducible, versioned, observable production system** using **DVC, MLflow, Docker, and Kubernetes**.